xinwenfu/Cyber-Range/Setup/README.md

-Disable secure boot on a PC.
+## Disable secure boot on a PC.

 Otherwise, have to configure virtualbox too for the sake of secure boot.

+Reboot the PC.
+Immediately push the key *F2* a few times until the bios setting screen shows up.
+Move to the *Boot configuration* and *Enter* to see all the options.
+Click the right panel that has all the options.
+I used the arrow key and move around to find secure boot checkbox.
+Press the *Space* key to toggle it.

 ## [VirtualBox kernel modules do not match this version of VirtualBox](https://askubuntu.com/questions/837427/virtualbox-kernel-modules-do-not-match-this-version-of-virtualbox)